HYliangkai/fp/README.md

 ## How to use
 + If you use in `deno` project, direct use `mod.ts`
-+ If you use  `node`/`browser` project, you can use `deno task npm:build` to build this project, and use `./npmBuild/esm/mod`
++ If you use  `node`/`browser` project, you can use `deno task npm:build` to build this project, and use `./npmBuild/esm/mod` in your project (use esm )

 ## Feature
 ### TypeClass
   ✅ Option
   ✅ Result
   ✅ Own[Dep]
   ✅ Lazy
   ✅ Either
   ✅ Ord
   ⭕️ Entry

 ### Functions
   ✅  flow
   ✅  pipe
   ✅  match
   ✅  algebraicEffect
   ⭕️  monad 单子化计算

+### ThirdLib
+  ✅ zod